BrandonBian/leetcode/README.md

     fast = fast.next.next
     slow = slow.next

-# When fast reaches the end or past the end, the slow will reach the middle or past the middle
+# when fast reaches the end or past the end, the slow will reach the middle or past the middle
 if fast:
     # fast is exactly at the end, move slow one step further for comparison (cross middle one)
     slow = slow.next